Meet the team

 Lis Burgess Jones

 Lis Burgess Jones became Chair of Trustees in May 2018.
 She joined the Board in 2009 following a 35-year nursing career in the NHS, primarily in Central London mental health services.
 Lis retired as a full time Director of Nursing at Camden & Islington Mental Health Foundation Trust in 2009 and took up a role as Director of Nursing at the Tavistock & Portman NHS Foundation Trust in 2010.
 She remained there for six years before leaving the NHS in December 2016.
-She has chaired the NLH Board’s Quality, Safety & Risk Committee for the last seven years and currently Chairs the Board Development and Remuneration Committee.
+She has chaired the NLH Board’s Quality, Safety & Risk Committee for the last seven years and currently Chairs the Board Development Committee.

 Simon Morris MBE

 Simon Morris MBE joined the Board in 2011.
 He qualified as a social worker before joining Jewish Care, one of the largest Health and Social Care charities in the UK.
 He stepped down as CEO of Jewish Care in June 2018.
 Currently Simon is a non-executive director for an NHS Foundation Hospital Trust and one of the top 20 care providers in the UK.
 He continues to be an advisor to Jewish Care and other charities.